AndreaFerlini/NSD02/README.md

 The main directory contains the following folders:

-	a. /code   	: Contains all the functions
+	a. /src   	: Contains all the functions
 	b. /graphs 	: Where to put graph files.
 It contains the script to skip comments and blank lines
-	c. /plot	: Contains the scripts to plot the degree distribution with gnuplot

 2. CODE STRUCTURE

 	2.1 FILE ARTICULATION

-	The code provides two files containing the required functions.
+	The code is structured in 3 files containing the required functions.

-		a. graphstats.cpp contains functions to compute the statistics of the graph:
+		a. loadgrph.cpp contains functions to compute the statistics of the graph:

-			graphSize 	 -> computes the number of nodes graphDegree  -> counts the degree of each node graphStats 	 -> provide the overall statistics (size, degree, min, max and avg degree, density) cleaningData -> remove self-loops and duplicated edges in the file degreeDistribution -> writes a file containing the points of the degree distributon histogram
+			graphSize 	 -> computes the number of nodes graphDegree  -> counts the degree of each node loadAdjListContiguous -> Loads the graph as adjacency list with contiguous storage

-		b. storegraph.cpp contains the functions to store the graph in memory
+		b. bfs.cpp contains the functions to store the graph in memory

-			loadAdjList  -> Loads the graph as adjacency list loadAdjListCompact	-> Loads the graph as adjacency list with contiguous storage loadAdjMat 	 -> Load the graph as adjacency matrix loadEdgeList -> load the grapg as list of edges
+			executeBFS 			-> visits the graph using a BFS algorithm and print the visited vertices.
+									It also fills an array with the distance of the vertices from the source. extimateDiameter 	-> Iteratively visit the graph using a BFS starting from the furthest node printConnectedGraph -> Print all the connected elements of the graph using BFS multiple times untill all the vertices are visited.

+			extimateAccurateDiameter -> runs "extimateDiameter" whith a source inside every connected component of the graph

+		c. dijkstra.cpp

+			executeDijkstra -> calculate the shortest path in a weighted graph using Dijkstra algorithm.

-	In graphstats.h two structures are defined.
+	In loadgraph.h two structures are defined.
 In particular:

-		nDegree -> Store the array for the degree of each node gStats  -> Store the graph statistics
+		GraphDegree 	-> Stores the array for the degree of each node AdjacencyList   -> Stores the graph using the contiguous storage.

-	Note: storegraph.h includes graphstats.h in order to use some functioncs

 3. USAGE

 	3.1 GRAPH FILE FORMAT

-	Our program works with graphs stored in a file as a list of edges identified by its vertex (node) id separaded by a space
+	- Our program works with graphs stored in a file as a list of edges identified by its vertex (node) id separaded by a space:

 		x y

 	where x and y are positive integers greater than 1.

+	- For weighted graphs we use the following format:

+		x y w

+	where x y and w are positive integers greater than 1 separated by a space.

 	3.2 LAUNCH THE PROGRAM